emberjs/website/source/blog/2018-12-03-ember-cli-guides.md

 ### Step 2 - Project assessment

-In mid-2018, [Sivakumar Kailasam](https://github.com/sivakumar-kailasam) and [Jen Weber](https://github.com/jenweber) did a thorough assessmet of the CLI Guides, reading them from start to finish.
+In mid-2018, [Sivakumar Kailasam](https://github.com/sivakumar-kailasam) and [Jen Weber](https://github.com/jenweber) did a thorough assessment of the CLI Guides, reading them from start to finish.
 They kept a tracking doc of everything that they saw that was out of date or missing.

 This stage also included a careful look at the separation of concerns.
 What belonged in the regular Ember.js Guides instead of the CLI Guides?
 It turned out that a lot of content was duplicated between them.